pachyderm/pachyderm/examples/ml/gpt-2/README.md

 ```

 Notice that we are taking the `"queries"` repo as input with a glob
-pattern of `"/*"`, this means that our pipeline can run in parallel over
+pattern of `"/*"` so that our pipeline can run in parallel over
-several queries.
-Before you can create this pipeline you'll need to create
+several queries if we wanted.
+Before you can create this pipeline, you'll need to create
 its input repo:

 ```sh